xanzhu/xanzhu-jekyll/_pages/patch.md

 # What's New

+### December - 0.1.4
+- Mobile support for viewing any page on our domain.

 ### November 28th 2019 - 0.1.3
 - Added support to display pages when maintenance is active.
 - Added a fancy new header bar.